Sacramento Kings: 2020: Arrival of Monte McNair

-2022–2025: Fox and Sabonis Era
+2022–2025: Fox and Sabonis era

 On May 9, 2022, Golden State Warriors associate head coach Mike Brown was announced as the next head coach of the Kings.
 His tenure with the team began after the Warriors finished their 2021–22 season where they won the 2022 NBA championship.
 During the 2022–23 season, the Kings began lighting a large, purple beam into the night sky after every game won, inspiring chants of "Light the Beam" from the crowd at the end of victories at home.

 Both De'Aaron Fox and Domantas Sabonis were named All-Stars and named to the All-NBA Third Team.
 On February 24, 2023, the Kings beat the host Los Angeles Clippers in double-overtime by the final score of 176–175.
 It was the second-highest scoring game in NBA history behind a December 13, 1983, affair in which the Detroit Pistons beat the Denver Nuggets 186–184 in triple-overtime.
 The game featured 44 combined three-pointers made, tied for the most in a game in NBA history and both teams shot over 58 percent from the field and over 80 percent free throws.
 It was also the first time in Kings franchise history in which two players scored at least 40 points in a game (Malik Monk scored a career-high 45, De'Aaron Fox had 42).
 On March 29, the Kings beat the Portland Trail Blazers 120–80 to clinch a playoff spot, breaking a 16-year playoff drought, which at the time was the longest active playoff drought in the four major North American sports.
 In the playoffs, they were defeated by the Golden State Warriors in seven games.
 Mike Brown was named NBA Coach Of The Year for his role in ending the playoff drought.

-The next season, despite both Fox and Sabonis failing to return to the All-Star Team (though Sabonis was later named All-NBA Third Team and leading the league in double doubles and triple doubles), the Kings finished 46–36.
+The next season, despite both Fox and Sabonis failing to return to the All-Star Team (though Sabonis was later named All-NBA Third Team and led the league in double doubles and triple doubles), the Kings finished 46–36.
 However, they finished only 9th in that year's strong Western Conference.
 The Kings made the play-in tournament for the year, beating the Warriors in their first game but later losing to the New Orleans Pelicans.

-In the offseason, the team acquired 6-time All-Star Demar DeRozan in a sign-and-trade deal.
+In the offseason, the team acquired 6-time All-Star DeMar DeRozan in a sign-and-trade deal.
 After a 13-18 start, the Kings fired Mike Brown just 18 months after he won Coach Of The Year.
 On 3 February 2025, the Kings completed a three-team trade, sending De'Aaron Fox to the Spurs while acquiring Zach LaVine from the Bulls.
-Sacramento also received Sidy Cissoko and a haul of draft picks, including a 2025 first-rounder from Charlotte.
+They also received Sidy Cissoko and a haul of draft picks, including a 2025 first-rounder from Charlotte, as well as Russell Westbrook from free agency the following season.